Home

 Step 2: Choose a business structure

-Photographers in the UK typically operate under one of two structures.
+Photographers in the UK typically choose between:

 Sole trader